kevnguyentech/Vietnam-AQI-Predictor/README.md

 Moderate sit right next to each other on the PM2.5 scale, so confusing them is a near-miss, not a real error - and the confusion matrix confirms that's exactly what happens: the model never once confuses Good directly with Unhealthy.
 Every mistake is between adjacent categories.
-For a health warning system, that property matters more than the raw accuracy number does.

 A 5-fold `TimeSeriesSplit` cross-validation check (on the training portion only, never touching the test set) shows accuracy ranging 0.78-0.93 and